-Provide a list of all affordable housing communities including LIHTC communities and deeply subsidized communities (Section 8, Public Housing, USDA, etc.).
-Any LIHTC
+• Provide a list of all affordable housing communities including LIHTC communities and deeply subsidized communities (Section 8, Public Housing, USDA, etc.).
+Any LIHTC communities not included in the analysis should be identified with an explanation of its exclusion.

-- communities not included in the analysis should be identified with an explanation of its exclusion. - To accurately understand rent structure, rents of the subject property and existing LIHTC communities should be broken out by area median income ("AMI") level. - Vacancy among existing LIHTC communities should be provided by AMI, if available.
+- To accurately understand rent structure, rents of the subject property and existing LIHTC communities should be broken out by area median income ("AMI") level. - Vacancy among existing LIHTC communities should be provided by AMI, if available.
 Furthermore, vacancies for units with and without project-based subsidies should be included. - Derive a market rent and an achievable restricted rent and then compare them to the developer's proposed rent.
-Quantify and discuss market advantage of the subject and impact on marketability. - Discuss turnover rates within the PMA and how that will impact marketability, absorption and penetration rates.

-- Age restricted properties should be analyzed separately from general occupancy communities when evaluating rents, occupancy, services, etc. - o Examine features and amenities that are specifically designed to address seniors. - When available, an analysis of senior renters at comparable communities should be provided including average age of residents at entry, frequency of previous homeowners becoming renters, and household size.
+Quantify and discuss market advantage of the subject and impact on marketability. - In order to comply with the requirements of the Affirmatively Furthering Fair Housing policy, discuss in depth whether the defined market area has an over-concentration of LIHTC housing, resulting in concentration of poverty. - $\circ~$ Discuss turnover rates within the PMA and how that will impact marketability, absorption and penetration rates. - 3.
+Additional Senior Requirements - Age restricted properties should be analyzed separately from general occupancy communities when evaluating rents, occupancy, services, etc. - Examine features and amenities that are specifically designed to address seniors. - When available, an analysis of senior renters at comparable communities should be provided including average age of residents at entry, frequency of previous homeowners becoming renters, and household size.